QuBenhao/LeetCode/problems/problems_3577/problem.md

 # 3577.
-Count the Number of Computer Unlocking Permutations
+Count the Number of Computer Unlocking Permutations [Rating: 1749.73]

 <p>You are given an array <code>complexity</code> of length <code>n</code>.</p>